 Then Vulcan was on the move again, heading south through Hampshire and Dorset.
 We expected him to continue across the English Channel like some of our other birds have done, but he surprised us and remained in England.
 He was seen again by raptor workers, roosting alongside some short-eared owls in the Cotswolds.

 On 16 January 2019, Vulcan’s tag sent out its final transmission, from a location south of Calstone Wellington, in Wiltshire.
-RSPB Investigations staff and Wiltshire Police searched the area – a heavily-managed pheasant and partridge shoot – but there was no sign of Vulcan or his tag.
+RSPB Investigations staff searched the area – a heavily-managed pheasant and partridge shoot – but there was no sign of Vulcan or his tag.
 He has not been heard from since.